cylorun/ResetTracker/README.md

 ## **Analysis**

-Check out each of the pages on the gui; they all do different things.
+IMPORTANT: this tracker is still compatible with specnr's website Check out each of the pages on the gui; they all do different things.
 They all have a button that you press to present the analysis, and a description of the page at the top.
 All graphs and tables have headers above them.
 If you hover over those headers, a brief explanation of the graph or table may appear.
 Choose which session you want to be analyzed by clicking on the black drop-down next to the tabs.

 ## **Credits**